 Land Acknowledgment

-Brown has developed an official land acknowledgment as part of a set of commitments to build a better understanding of the relationship between the University, the Indigenous peoples of this region, and the land on which Brown is situated.
+Brown University’s official land acknowledgment is one of a set of commitments aimed at building a better understanding of the relationship between the University, the Indigenous peoples of this region, and the land on which Brown is situated.

-After a year-long exploration of what “land acknowledgment” means for Brown University in the context of its relationship to Native and Indigenous peoples and lands, the University adopted in May 2022 a set of commitments to establish a foundation for advancing education and broader meaningful engagement about actions and programming that Brown can pursue.
+In May 2022, after a year-long exploration of what “land acknowledgment” means for Brown University in the context of its relationship to Native and Indigenous peoples and lands, the University adopted a set of commitments to establish a foundation for advancing education and broader meaningful engagement about actions and programming that Brown can pursue.

-These commitments include a formal land acknowledgment statement to recognize, honor and create a meaningful acknowledgment of the Narragansett Indian Tribe and their connection to the land on College Hill, as well as a commitment to strengthen investment in scholarship and education.
-Land acknowledgment often is considered as a first step in a process of truth-telling and a commitment to building understanding of, and accountability to, a history of dispossession.
+These commitments included a formal land acknowledgment statement to recognize, honor and create a meaningful acknowledgment of the Narragansett Indian Tribe and their connection to the land on College Hill.
+Land acknowledgment often is considered a first step in a process of truth-telling and a commitment to building understanding of — and accountability to — a history of dispossession.

 Brown has established an official land acknowledgment for members of the community who choose to honor and recognize the relationship of the Narragansett Indian Tribe to the lands in Providence.

-Brown’s land acknowledgment is part of five commitments the University has made to establish a foundation for strengthening relationships with the Indigenous peoples of this region.
+Brown’s land acknowledgment is part of a set of ongoing and evolving commitments aimed at strengthening relationships with the Indigenous peoples of this region.

-Brown’s land acknowledgment was developed after a year-long exploration that included research, knowledge-building with members of our community, learning directly from the Narragansett Indian Tribe, and campus discussion.
+Brown’s land acknowledgment and commitments were developed in 2022 after a year-long exploration that included research, knowledge-building with members of our community, learning directly from the Narragansett Indian Tribe, and campus discussion.
+The University provided a status report on the commitments in 2026.

 About the Art: The banner images used on this site feature a traditional dance blanket of an elder of the Narragansett Indian Tribe of this region in Rhode Island (respectfully featured with permission).